 I know that I am a human and I know that all humans are mortal and still my own death seems impossible to me.
 How can there ever come a time when I will not breathe, or think, or write, or love, or look to the sky and feel small, and here, and so myself and so a part of everything that exists?
 How can there come a time when my heart stops and with it the thoughts in my head while the world goes on spinning and humans go one warring, inventing, and evolving, doing things I will never witness or be a part of?

 This makes no sense, and yet it is a certainty, and it hurts me so every time I remember it.

 I am afraid, I admit, not to be anymore.
 I want to face the fact, but I also want to keep it out of my mind.
 Why let the inevitable distract me and keep me frozen?
 Then again, the fear can be a motivating and focusing force until my end comes.
 If I want to live on after my death, I must remember that I am going to die and use what I have to limit my fading into the nothingness.

-I want to live in every human and in every time after this one and words seem to be the only way to do that.
+I want to live in every person and in every time after this one and words are the only way to do that..
 It is a selfish thing to want, but I can’t help wanting it either.
 I am afraid of not being.